hugobloem/heatmiser_ndc/README.md

         name: Guest Bed
       - id: 4
 ```

+If using the serialid you can find the link under Settings -> System -> Hardware -> All Hardware -> ttyUSBx.

 # Notes
 This version has been derived from the original Heatmiser component and the HeatmiserV3 library.
 The library has been incorporated into this custom component (heatmiser.py) to add logging and fix a few issues.